-Alivation’s primary care is made up of Dr. Marlon Weiss, MD; Allison Schindler and Miranda Pollman, our Nurse Practitioners; Kristi Fries, PA-C, who has been a Physician Assistant for nine years; Krysten and Patience, LPNs, Morgan, a Registered Nurse, and Shelley, our Patient Navigator.
+Alivation’s primary care is made up of Dr. Marlon Weiss, MD; Allison Schindler and Miranda Pollman, our Nurse Practitioners; Kristi Fries, PA-C, who has been a Physician Assistant for nine years; Krysten and Yasmeen and Lexi, LPNs, and Shelley, our Patient Navigator.
 Each one forms a crucial part of primary care, and they work terrifically as a team to see as many people as possible each day.
 Coming from a prior clinic background, their experience is second to none and they’re adept at the essential bedside manner.
 They average a few hundred patients a week, but they’re always taking new ones.

 From 8:00-5:00 Monday through Friday, they’ll see you for:

 - Annual wellness visits – 65+ and other Medicare patients

 - Well child checks, from birth to 18

 - School and sport physicals for all ages

 What sets primary care apart from other care facilities in the region is the access to ancillary services, especially for the sick.
 It makes sense: when you come in for the flu, do you really feel like driving, possibly across town, to a pharmacy for your medications?
 Or would it be easier to simply walk upstairs, grab your medicines and go right home to bed?
 With our integrated setup, this is exactly what we have.
 Diagnosis is quick and painless; getting your prescription is even quicker, and you’ll be out the door to recover before you know it.
 Have a mental challenge you’d like someone to look at?
 No problem.
 The team in primary care can point you in the right direction to the proper provider or service upstairs that you’ll benefit most from.